MarkHaoxiang/mvp-score-modelling/presentation.md

 So what are inverse problems?

-Consider a forward process where we apply measurements to images to get observations.
+Consider a forward process where we apply measurements to images to obtain observations.
 Inverse problems are all about reversing forward processes: starting from observations, it is desireable to retrieve the original image.

 <!-- [footnote]: measurements have no noise -->

 This is far from straightforward due to the ill-posed nature of many such problems.
-For instance, given a greyscale image, we can color it in different ways
+For instance, given a greyscale image, we can color it in different ways.

-Inverse problems are equivalent to conditional generation in a way: we are trying to generate the original image, given the observation and the measurement as conditions.
+In some sense, inverse problems are equivalent to conditional generation.
+The goal is to try and generate the original image, given the observation and the measurement as conditions.

-We've focused on 5 specific inverse problems
+This project focuses on 5 specific inverse problems

 Inpainting, filling in masked areas of images.
 Colorisation, coloring greyscale images.